 “Open & Notorious” means that the possession of the property must be obvious to anyone.
 Even a landowner who makes a reasonable effort to investigate should be able to tell that someone is squatting on the property.
-The squatter must not be attempting to hide that they live there.
+The squatter must not attempt to hide that they live there.

 The trespasser must possess the land exclusively.
 They cannot share occupation with strangers, other squatters, the owner, or other tenants.

-The squatter has to reside on the property for an uninterrupted amount of time.
+The squatter must reside on the property for an uninterrupted amount of time.
 The trespasser cannot give up the use of the property, return to it weeks or months later, and then attempt to use that time towards their continuous possession time period.
-In Iowa, 5 years of continuous possession are required for adverse possession.
+In Iowa, 5 years of continuous possession is required for adverse possession.